Vambyte/MLP-number-recognition/README.md

 # MLP-number-recognition
-This is an accompaning repository for a report, hosting files.
+This is an accompanying repository for a report, hosting files.